LiuElvin/Liu_Portfolio/projects/project1/README.md

   <img src="./img1/instructions.png" width="50%"/>
 </p>

 Extracted entities, also called aspects, consist of the aspect name (“Brand name” for the first aspect in the last example above) and the aspect value (“NYX” for the same aspect in the same example above).
 The objective of this challenge is to extract and label the aspects in the dataset of item titles listed on eBay.
-Not all titles have all aspects, and figuring out which aspect is present for a given title was a significant part of the challenge.
+Not all titles have all aspects, and figuring out which aspect is present for a given title is a significant part of the challenge.

 ## Dataset